selenastrain/startercss/README.md

 ## Install

-Install the required node modules
+In terminal, navigate to this project directory and install the required node modules
 ```
 npm install
 ```